 Common clinical features of hypothyroidism include:

-In The UK, screening is not felt to be warranted although case-finding in women at the menopause or if visiting a doctor with nonspecific symptoms may be justified in view ot the high prevalence of mild and subclinical thyroid failure.
+In The UK, screening is not felt to be warranted although case-finding in women at the menopause or if visiting a doctor with nonspecific symptoms may be justified.

-The practical approach may be to measure TSH in those patients who have persistent, nonspecific complaints - women in particular, and the elderly.
+The practical approach may be to measure thyroid function in those patients who have persistent, nonspecific complaints - women in particular, and the elderly.

-Borderline results may need to be repeated at a consistent time of day, with consistent fasting status.
+Borderline results and asymptomatic patients need to be repeated at a consistent time of day, with consistent fasting status.

 TSH elevation is important as a risk factor for cardiovascular disease.